 Jericho Beach

 Not only is the park picturesque, but this beach offers one of the best vistas of the Vancouver skyline.
-It’s less busy than Kits Beach too, so you won’t have to fight off other people in order to get your viewpoint experience.
+It’s less busy than Kits Beach too, so you won’t have to fight off other people to get your viewpoint experience.
 And even on busier days, there are quieter corners by the water where you and your partner can seclude yourselves and enjoy the moment.

 Where: 3241 Point Grey Road